sujeetc/SCRUBD/README.md

 - **`Google-Bigquery.db`**: Contains a Google BigQuery SQL query that lists smart contracts with more than one transaction, sorted by their Ethereum balances.
 This query can be run on [Google Cloud BigQuery](https://cloud.google.com/bigquery).
 - **`labels.csv`**: A CSV file containing labels for the dataset.
 It specifies whether the smart contract is vulnerable to RE or UX.

-This file contains labeled data for smart contracts with an emphasis on **Reentrancy (RENT)** and **Unhandled Exceptions (UE)** vulnerabilities.
+This file contains labeled data for smart contracts with an emphasis on **Reentrancy (RE)** and **Unhandled Exceptions (UX)** vulnerabilities.
 The file provides detailed comments explaining whether each contract function is vulnerable to these issues or not.

 #### File Structure